Elementary spoken Hokkien (Minnanyu, Taiwanese) (PG)

 Scope and syllabus

-The course provides students with a basic knowledge of Hokkien and practice of using Hokkien in a variety of everyday situations.
+The module provides students with a basic knowledge of Hokkien and practice of using Hokkien in a variety of everyday situations.
 It allows students to interact with Hokkien speakers in Hokkien.
 This provides students with a basis to approach research topics relating to Hokkien language and the histories, societies and cultures associated with Hokkien.

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.